LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My current research interests lie in computer vision and machine learning.

-Besides research, I am also a sports fan and badminton provincial champion :)
+Besides research, I am also a sports fan and badminton provincial champion.

 # 📨 News